VitalVoices helps students be better listeners

 Learning to be mindful of oneself and others helps a person feel CALMER and more SELF-REGULATED.

-Being able to dialogue productively are listen to others' perspectives are essential skills for a healthy DEMOCRACY.
+Being able to dialogue productively and listen to others are essential for a healthy DEMOCRACY.

 to themselves and others.

-Students first learn how to notice their own thoughts, feelings, and body sensations.
+First, students learn how to notice their thoughts, feelings, and body sensations.

-Then, using our “Listening Toolkit,” students practice listening deeply and speaking kindly.
+Using our “Listening Toolkit,” students practice actively listening.

 The curriculum guides students in building awareness of their capabilities, as well as those of their community.